Find me a therapist who specialise in anxiety

 It could be fine, as many mental health professionals, regardless of what they market themselves on, see you as a whole person and understand that symptoms and diagnoses are just that, and that to address mental suffering, we need to get to the web of roots, not just one root of the problem.

-It may not be fine if you find yourself in cookie-cutter therapy where the therapist has a set of exercises and psycho education based on their own lived experience and of that group of women that they exclusively treat for high-functioning anxiety.
+It may not be fine if you find yourself in cookie-cutter therapy where the therapist has a set of exercises and psycho education based on their own lived experience and of that group of women that they exclusively treat for high-functioning anxiety, or dominant cultural norms (which is something we often challenge in narrative therapy).

 My main gripe with too much specialisation is that it narrows curiosity if we think we know how someone’s story will unfold when they first present in therapy with a symptom or specific characteristics, such as being a high achiever with anxiety.

 Mental struggles are just not that simple, and there could be a thousand stories and paths to why someone ended up both high-achieving and anxious.
-We may miss something important if we focus solely on anxiety.
+We may miss something important if we focus solely on anxiety or any other variable.

 Additionally, enabling mere cognitive insight in therapy is only a part of what constitutes better outcomes in therapy, and the quality of the working relationship is the main factor.